robotlolita/robotlolita.github.io/_articles/2014/a-monad-in-practicality-controlling-time.md

     mistakes in Category Theory over at Twitter.

 It might not look like that, but Quil is actually a burrito in the cat(egory) of cat-ladies.
 Or something like that.
-You can contact her on [Twitter](https:/twitter.com/robotlolita) or [Email](mailto:queen@robotlolita.me).
+You can contact her on [Twitter](https:/twitter.com/robotlolita).
 {: .contact-footer}